Chicago Cubs: 2020–present: Post-Maddon years

 On October 24, 2019, the Cubs hired David Ross as their new manager.
 Ross led the Cubs to a 34–26 record during the 2020 season, which was shortened due to the COVID-19 pandemic.
 Starting pitcher Yu Darvish rebounded with an 8–3 record and 2.01 ERA, while also finishing as the runner-up for the NL Cy Young Award.
-The Cubs finished first in the NL Central, but were swept by the Miami Marlins in the Wild Card round.
+On September 13, 2020, fellow rotation member Alec Mills would throw a no-hitter in Milwaukee.
+The Cubs as a whole also won the first ever "team" Gold Glove Award and finished first in the NL Central, but were swept by the Miami Marlins in the Wild Card round.

 Following the 2020 season, the Cubs' president, Theo Epstein, resigned from his position on November 17, 2020.
 He was succeeded Jed Hoyer, who previously served as the team's general manager since 2011.
 However, it was announced that Hoyer would also remain as general manager until the team could conduct a proper search for a replacement.
 Prior to the 2021 season, the Cubs announced they would not re-sign Jon Lester, Kyle Schwarber, or Albert Almora.
 In addition, the team then traded Darvish and Victor Caratini to the San Diego Padres in exchange for prospects.
 After suffering an 11-game losing streak in late June and early July 2021 that put the Cubs out of the pennant race, they traded Javier Báez, Kris Bryant, and Anthony Rizzo and other pieces at the trade deadline.
-This left Willson Contreras, Jason Heyward, and Kyle Hendricks as the only remaining players from the World Series team.
+These trades allowed journeymen such as Rafael Ortega and Patrick Wisdom to craft larger roles on the team, the latter of whom set a Cubs rookie record for home runs at 28.
+By the end of the season, the only remaining players from the World Series team were Willson Contreras, Jason Heyward, and Kyle Hendricks.

 On October 15, 2021, the Cubs hired Cleveland assistant general manager Carter Hawkins as the new general manager.
-In a rebuilding year, the Cubs finished the 2022 season 74–88, finishing third in the division and 19 games out of first.
+Following his hiring, the Cubs signed Marcus Stroman to a three-year, $71 million deal, previous World Series foe Yan Gomes to a two-year, $13 million deal, and star Japanese slugger Seiya Suzuki to a five-year, $85 million deal.
+In another rebuilding year, the Cubs finished the 2022 season 74–88, finishing third in the division and 19 games out of first.
+In the ensuing off-season, Jason Heyward was released and Willson Contreras left in free agency, leaving Kyle Hendricks as the only remaining player from their 2016 championship team.
+Additionally, fan-favorite Rafael Ortega was non-tendered, signaling a new chapter for the Cubs after two straight years of mediocrity.